-The list of courses available under Skills for All is regularly updated to ensure they support the State’s priorities, meet industry needs and give those people trained the opportunity for employment.
+The list of courses available under Skills for All is monitored to ensure they support the State’s priorities, meet industry needs and give those people trained the opportunity for employment.

 Individuals need to meet course entry requirements and verify their eligibility with the Skills for All Training Provider of their choice before being enrolled in a Government funded training place.